InteropIO/finsemble-fdc3/README.md

 - Client
 - Service

-# Getting Started
+## Getting Started

-## Installation:
+### Installation:

-This project will take the FDC3 implementation files and copy them to your local Finsemble Seed project, this will allow you to keep a seperate repo from the seed project.
+This project will take the FDC3 implementation files and copy them to your local Finsemble Seed project, this will allow you to keep a separate repo from the seed project.

-### How it works:
+#### How it works:

 The project watches for any changes in the src directory, when folders or files are added or removed this will reflect in the Finsemble Seed Project. *Finsemble.Config.json* is also observed for changes and will also update the seed project's main config file.

-### Install Steps:
+#### Install Steps:
 1) Clone the Finsemble [seed-project](https://github.com/ChartIQ/finsemble-seed) (if you don't already have a local version - see our [Getting Started Tutorial](https://www.chartiq.com/tutorials/?slug=finsemble))
 2) `npm install react-syntax-highlighter @types/react @types/react-syntax-highlighter` in the seed project
 3) Clone this repo
-   - **our advise:** clone this repo to the same directory as the seed-project e.g *myfolder/finsemble-seed* & *myfolder/finsemble-fdc3*
+   - **our advice:** clone this repo to the same directory as the seed-project e.g *myfolder/finsemble-seed* & *myfolder/finsemble-fdc3*
 4) If you clone in a different location, open **finsemble.config.json** and update `seedProjectDirectory` with the path to your local Finsemble Seed Project.
-4) Run `npm install` then run `npm run watch` **this will continue to watch for file changes, this can be stopped once all the files have been copied to the seed project aprrox.
-30 seconds*
+4) Inside this project run `npm install` then run `npm run watch` **this will continue to watch for file changes, this can be stopped once all the files have been copied to the seed project approx. 30 seconds*

 ## Component Config & Preload
 The Finsemble config file allows Finsemble to understand that your application is built with FDC3 capability.

 ### Config Sections:
 **Preload:**
-The preload is needed to use the FDC3 Client API, add this to the preload section.
+The FDC3 preload is required to enable the FDC3 Client inyour components to use the FDC3 Client API.
+Adding the preload is as simple as adding the preload to the preload section (see the config example below).

 **Toolbar Icon URL:**
-The icon url is used by the intent resolver and will be used to display the logo of the your component.
+The icon url is used by the intent resolver to display the logo of the your component.
 This URL can use the $applicationRoot or can be an external URL.
 Supported formats: jpg, png, svg

 **FDC3:**
 This section includes the intents and context that your